 The True Cost of Hiring an In-House Development Team Too Early

 In the startup world, hiring your first developers often feels like a badge of honor.
-It’s a signal—to investors, peers, even yourself—that you’re building something real.
+It’s a signal to investors, peers, and even yourself that you’re building something real.
+But here’s the uncomfortable truth: hiring a full-time, in-house development team too early is often a trap.

-I’ve seen this firsthand—founders rushing into employment contracts before product-market fit, before clear specs, before any process.
+I’ve seen this firsthand: founders rushing into employment contracts before product-market fit, before clear specs, before any process.
 The result?
 Burnout, bloated costs, and dev teams solving problems that don’t yet exist.

 It’s not that hiring is bad.
 It’s about when, why, and how you do it.